gregory-ledenev/My-Portfolio/README.md

 To simplify making to-do lists - use myPhoneDesktop application to create a to-do lists directly from your Desktop or Web Browser.

 Break big projects into small and manageable tasks.
-Use InstaTodo to create single task or complex hierarchical Checklist.
+Use InstaTodo to create a single task or complex hierarchical Checklist.
 Specify priority, date and other tasks’ attributes.
 Organize your tasks and improve your productivity.

 Collaborate by sharing tasks with family, friends or colleagues.
 Send a single task or complex hierarchical checklist via e-mail or SMS in a single tap.
 Sync your tasks with Toodledo.

-Sometimes upon task completion some action should take place.
+Sometimes upon task completion, some action should take place.
 For instance, if you have a "Call Mechanic" task to schedule an annual car maintenance, InstaTodo can initiate a call when you try to complete this task.
-Option to execute desired Action upon task completion Actions to contact people like “SMS Contact” or “Email Contact” Actions to gather some data like “Make a Note” or “Take a Photo”
+- Option to execute desired Action upon task completion
+- Actions to contact people like “SMS Contact” or “Email Contact”
+- Actions to gather some data like “Make a Note” or “Take a Photo”

 ## Productivity!
 For JBuilder